studiolift/Enhance-for-Basecamp/README.md

 Use [HOT] for your top priority items, [WARM] for medium and [COLD] for items that are in the not urgent, "when I can get to it" category.
 Edit your to-dos or create new ones, then when you view a following page with that to-do item listed it will be coloured coded.

+To easily link to todo items in messages, copy the ID (visible next to a todo item) and paste it into your message with a prefix of #.
+For example: #123456789 would automatically link to "/todo_items/123456789/comments".

 ## Configuration

 This requires a little bit of tweaking of the JavaScript file.
 Open the Userscript, `Enhance_for_Basecamp.user.js` in your chosen text editor, then look for the "Configuration" near the top.
 This section contains a config object, by default it should look like this: